Assertion Reason MCQs of Admission of Partner Class 12

 Ans – b)

 Assertion (A): Jass and Reet are equal partners.
 They admit Harry as a partner for 1/6th share in future profits.
 Their profit sharing ratio after the admission of Harry is 3:2:1.
-As a result of this, the profit share of Reet has not changed.
+As a result of this, the profit share of Jass has not changed.

 Reason (R): The profit share of Jass before and after the admission of Harry has not changed.
 Before admission of Harry, his profit share was 1/2 and after admission also it is 3/6 or 1/2.